lizzie-gilson1/discussion-9/instructions.md

 ## Code Improvement
 What else can be done to improve this code?
 You might consider documentation, commenting, and error handling.
 For example, what will happen if someone enters a molecule name that is not found on PubChem?
 Add error handling for this case.

+# C++ Debugging
+Now, look at the file average.cpp.
+Use the C++ debugger to find the issues with the code and fix them.

+Hint: Try using print statments when debugging to figure out what each variable currently is.

+1. What where the errors highlighted by the debugger?
+How did you fix them?

+Try using the gdb text-user interface (`gdb -tui ./average.cpp`).
+2. How might the text-user interface help when debugging?
+When might command line debugging be easier?
+3. Why should we include the `-O0` tag when debugging using gdb?